nghminh2002/csci318-part-b/README.md

 This version includes the domain event patterns and communications between services.

 #### I. customer-service
-The __customer-service__ implements only one way of publishing and handling domain events which is the `AbstractAggregateRoot` generic class.
+The __customer-service__ implements two ways of publishing and handling domain events which are enabled in Spring Boot, i.e., the `AbstractAggregateRoot` generic class and the `ApplicationEventPublisher` interface.
 This also contains patterns including entity, value object, aggregate, event and domain service.

 Demonstrating Use Cases